-- The violation triggering the complaint cannot have occurred more than one year prior to the date that the complaint is received, unless a longer period is reasonable because the violation is considered systemic or ongoing. - A complaint is a written allegation that a school, a school district, other agency authorized by a school district or the TEA, or the TEA itself has violated the law in the administration of education programs. - A complaint may be filed by an individual, organization or agency if that individual, organization or agency believes an offending entity is violating a federal statute or regulation that applies to an education program for students aspiring to become a certified teacher in a public school setting be fully aware and educated as much as possible about all facets of the teaching profession - inside and outside the classroom setting- to increase teacher retention rates for Texas.
+- The violation triggering the complaint cannot have occurred more than one year prior to the date that the complaint is received, unless a longer period is reasonable because the violation is considered systemic or ongoing. - A complaint is a written allegation that a school, a school district, other agency authorized by a school district or the TEA, or the TEA itself has violated the law in the administration of education programs. - A complaint may be filed by an individual, organization or agency if that individual, organization or agency believes an offending entity is violating a federal statute or regulation that applies to an education program

-TEC 21.044(e)
+TEC 21.044